Surgery can help to alleviate pain when symptoms present themselves. The procedure can also help you live a normal life.

 This produces a bulge in your abdomen that you can readily see.
 Sometimes, this bulge can be painful, especially when you exert yourself, cough, laugh, or bend over.

 Some inguinal hernias have no direct cause.
-Others may be the result of increased abdominal pressure, a preexisting weak spot in the abdominal muscles, straining during bowel movements, chronic coughing, and heavy lifting.
+Others may result from increased abdominal pressure, a preexisting weak spot in the abdominal muscles, straining during bowel movements, chronic coughing, and heavy lifting.

 Other symptoms of an inguinal hernia can include an ache at the location of the bulge and a heavy sensation in your groin.
 You may also experience swelling around the testicles when the intestinal section descends into the scrotum.

-Not all inguinal hernias cause pain, and the condition is not always dangerous.
+Not all inguinal hernias cause pain, which is not always dangerous.

-Inner groin hernias will not heal on their own, however, and can pose a threat to your health if left untreated.
+Inner groin hernias will not heal independently, however, and can threaten your health if left untreated.

 The condition becomes life-threatening when an inner groin hernia becomes strangulated.
 That means the intestinal section has become trapped within the abdominal wall, cutting off blood supply to the area.

-When this happens, you might experience nausea, vomiting, fever, sudden pain that intensifies, and an inability to move your bowels or pass gas.
+When this happens, you might experience nausea, vomiting, fever, sudden intense pain, and an inability to move your bowels or pass gas.
 The hernia section can also turn a darker shade of purple or red when the trapped organ becomes strangulated.
 If this happens, you should seek medical attention immediately.

 How to Diagnose An Inguinal Hernia?